Los Hermanos Rosario

-Los Hermanos Rosario (The Rosario Brothers in English) is a merengue band, originally consisting of brothers Toño Rosario, Pepe, Rafa and Luis.
+Los Hermanos Rosario (The Rosario Brothers in English) is a merengue band, originally consisting of brothers Toño Rosario, Pepe, Rafa, Tony and Luis.

 History

 Los Hermanos Rosario is an emblematic merengue music band from the Dominican Republic.
 The orchestra was founded on 1 May 1978, Labor Day in Salvaleón de Higuey, a town on the edge of the eastern part of the Dominican Republic.
 At that time, the 7 brothers debuted with the municipal authorities in a ceremony in their native town.

 Shortly thereafter, Los Hermanos Rosario began a quest in search of artistic success.
 They developed their activities initially in their native town and in some cities in the east of the country.
 An important start for the brothers was being hired by a teacher, Chiquitín Payan, to enliven activities at Casa de Campo, a Resort in La Romana, a town in their country.

 In 1980 the band recorded their first single "Maria Guayando" which quickly caught the attention of the public.
 So they decided to move to the capital city Santo Domingo and released their first album thus resulting in great success.
 This first album contained these hit songs: "Las Locas", "Vengo Acabando", "Bonifacio" y "El Lápiz".

 In 1983 the group suffered a tremendous loss when the leader, pianist and musical director, Pepe Rosario, died.
 This situation forced Los Hermanos Rosario to suspend their activities for a while and even caused the members to think of ending their musical career.

 However, the orchestra was able to bounce back from their loss.
 After the loss of a brother, a mentor, and an outstanding musician, the brothers rose out of the ashes and placed themselves at the top of the artistic scene.
 In 1987, they launched a new album titled "Acabando" which contained songs that have surpassed the time barrier.
 These title songs include: "Borrón y Cuenta Nueva", "Adolescente" and "La Luna Coqueta".

 A successful career started, and Los Hermanos Rosario continued reaching new heights of popularity.
 Hits such as "Otra Vez", "Fuera de Serie" and "Insuperables" made the band one of the most listened to musicians in the Dominican Republic.
 Songs such as "Rubia de Fuego", "Ingrata", "Mi Tonto Amor", "Bomba", "Cumandé", "Loquito Por Ti", "Dime", "Esa Morena", "Bríndame Una Copa", "Desde Que la Ví", "Mil Horas" and "Pecadora" kept the band under the spotlight.
 The song "Pecadora" was included in the soundtrack of the 1991 film Tacones Lejanos, a Spanish production directed by Pedro Almodóvar.